-When you use systems thinking in business, you discover patterns of assumptions that may have been invisible.
+Most people become accustomed to focusing their attention in just a few places - on the competition, for example, or on technology.
+When you use a systems thinking approach, you discover just how much each frame alters your thinking.
+You also discover patterns of assumptions that may have been invisible.
 We refer to these as "frames."
 In the field of cognitive science, it's well understood that frames influence how people think about a particular issue or problem.
-In the world of politics, there's a conservative frame ("We need to be more self-reliant") and a progressive frame ("We need to do more to help others").
+In the world of politics, for example, there's a conservative frame ("We need to be more self-reliant") and a progressive frame ("We need to do more to help others").

 In the business world there are many frames as well, depending upon where you're sitting and the view before you.
-There's the organized labor frame ("Management will take advantage of us") and the environmental frame ("Business leaders care more about profits than protecting the environment").
+For example, there's the organized labor frame ("management will take advantage of us") and the environmental frame ("business leaders care more about profits than protecting the environment").
 Each frame has its own way of seeing the world and responding to problems that arise.
 Each frame typically over-simplifies the problem and inhibits systems thinking.

-From an organizational perspective, I've identified five frames that affect how a leader sees his or her world, each carrying with it a set of assumptions about what is important.
-These frames are strategy, governance, performance, process, and leadership.
+Here are five frames that affect how a leader may see the world, each carrying with it a set of assumptions about what is important.

-Strategy

-In this frame, you focus on the long-term market trends affecting your business.
+1. Strategy: In this frame, you focus on the long-term market trends affecting your business.
 You think about your competitive position, opportunities for innovation, where growth will occur, and which broad initiatives are required to capitalize on those trends.
-You respond positively by thinking about the long-term use of your resources and how to focus to achieve your most important priorities.
-You respond negatively by focusing too much on the details of what your competitors are doing.
+You respond positively by thinking about the long-term allocation of resources and how to focus to achieve your most important priorities.
+You respond negatively by focusing too much on what your competitors are doing.